ronaldbosma/blog/content/blog/using-pronouns-like-he-she-and-it-in-specflow-scenario's.md

     And his address is '221B Baker Street, London'
 ```

-If listed the signature of the step definitions I used in the first code example below.
+I've listed the signature of the step definitions I used in the first code example below.
 You might notice that we're receiving a name in every method.
 The first step of every step definition method is to convert this name into a `Person` before executing the code that's actually relevant.
 SpecFlow just happens to have a solution for this in the form of [Step Argument Transformations](https://specflow.org/documentation/Step-Argument-Transformations/).

 ```c#
 void GivenAPersonCalled(Gender gender, string name)